ml4ai/dass-wills/evaluation/README.md

 python3 te_evaluator.py
 ```

+## License
+The dataset is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE](/Users/alicekwak/repos/dass-wills/LICENSE.txt) file for details.

 ## Contact

 If you have any questions about the data or the codes, please contact Alice (alicekwak@arizona.edu) or file a GitHub issue.